etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

-## Requirements

-To start with this tutorial you should have *Etendo Classic* up locally, our Etendo Mobile container application, Node in version 16.10.0 and a package manager for JavaScript code such as Yarn.

-Also our Platform Extensions Bundle which includes enhancements for platform functionality in Etendo.

-!!!note
-    If you do not have these requirements you can follow the [Getting Started section in the Etendo Mobile](/developer-guide/etendo-mobile/getting-started/) and [Platform Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=5AE4A287F2584210876230321FBEE614) (For more information see [Platform Extensions Bundle section in the Bunldes](/developer-guide/etendo-classic/bundles/platform-extensions-bundle/)) to continue with this tutorial.

 ## Overview

 This section provides a step-by-step guide on how to create a new sub-application to work with Etendo RX, which involves creating a new module with RX capabilities and building a React-native project to consume commands making use of projections, repository and other resources that we will create in our Etendo Classic.

 ## Building a New Module for RX Capabilities

-!!!note
+!!! info
-    Make sure to complete the [Getting Started section in the developer guide](/developer-guide/etendo-rx/getting-started) to set up the Etendo Platform.
+    Make sure to complete the [Getting Started section in Etendo Mobile](/developer-guide/etendo-mobile/getting-started.md) to set up the Etendo Platform.

 ### Accessing as Admin User